Earwax Removal

 What Does Earwax Removal Cost?

-To secure your appointment, a $25 non refundable deposit is required for an in-clinic appointment.
+To secure your appointment, a $50 non refundable deposit is required for an in-clinic appointment.
 If earwax removal is necessary during your visit, it’s priced at $150.
 The non-refundable deposit will be credited to the final ear wax removal fee.
+For a mobile appointment, please call us to confirm availability of this service and cost.

 What Is Earwax?